pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

 pipectl quickstart --version {{< blocks/latest_version >}}
 ```

-Follow the instruction, the PipeCD control plane will be available at [http://localhost:8080](http://localhost:8080) and pipectl command will open the PipeCD console automatically on your browser.
+Follow the instruction, the PipeCD control plane will be installed with a default project named `quickstart`.
+You can access to the PipeCD console at [http://localhost:8080](http://localhost:8080?project=quickstart) and pipectl command will open the PipeCD console automatically on your browser.

 To login, you can use the configured static admin account as below:
 - username: `hello-pipecd`